Unusual Events in Uzbekistan So Far..

 First I had to find a bus stop that had a bus to Qo’liq passing through it.
 That required a bit of a walk.
 When the bus came it was very crowded, but I was lucky that a nice lady saw me with my backpack and offered me a seat.
 There was a lot of traffic on the road, so the going was slow, but I did get a nice view of this lovely mosque.

 After that, things took a dark turn.
 The bus I was in stopped suddenly and there was an almighty bang.
 I wondered if we’d hit a car, but it didn’t sound like a bus on car sound.
 Everyone rushed out of the bus to see a middle-aged man stumbling around with blood on his head.
-Having a bit of first aid knowledge, I tried to help and tell them that they needed to start compressions after the man passed out and was unresponsive.
-The problem was that no one understood me and there were too many people standing around for me to push through and do them myself.
+Having a bit of first aid knowledge, I tried to help.
+I’d tried to tell the people closest to the man that they needed to start compressions after the man passed out and was unresponsive.
+The problem was that no one understood.
+There too many people standing around for me to push through and do them myself.

 By the time the ambulance arrived, there was nothing they could do.
 I’d decided that walking the rest of the way to Qo’liq was the best option for me.
 I was happy when I finally made it to Qo’liq, only to find out that Qo’liq was a big place and my map had taken me to the Qo’liq Market instead of the Qo’liq Bazaar.
 Whoops.

 I enlisted the help of some locals in a shop and I was soon on my way to the border.. or was I?
 The taxi driver has misunderstood Oybek Border for Oybek Metro, which was back in Tashkent.
 The place I’d just spend hours getting out of!
-I finally got the taxi driver to understand that he was going the wrong way, so he dropped me back where he had picked me up.
+I finally got the taxi driver to understand that he was going the wrong way.
+He turned around and dropped me back where he had picked me up.

-I went back to the shop with the locals that had helped before and this time they made sure the taxi driver understood.
-He was really great actually.
+I went back to the shop with the locals that had helped before.
+This time they made sure the taxi driver understood.
+Mr taxi driver was really great actually.
 He took me to the Qo’liq Bazaar, where I could get a shared taxi to the border.
-He even found the border taxi and helped me negotiate my new driver down to 20,000 Som/$US2.30 from 25,000 Som/$US2.90.
-I knew this was still about 5000/$US0.60 above what I should be paying, but after what I’d just seen, I wasn’t too keen on playing the barter game.
+Then he even found the border taxi and helped me negotiate my new driver down to 20,000 Som/$US2.30 from 25,000 Som/$US2.90.
+I knew this was still about 5000/$US0.60 above what I should be paying.
+After what I’d just seen, I wasn’t too keen on playing the barter game.

 The people in this taxi weren’t as talkative as other people in other taxis had been in.
 That didn’t worry me though.
 As soon as we got out of town, the driver wound up the windows and put on the aircon.
 At that point, I was happy to stick my earphones in and have some micro naps on the way.
 It didn’t seem like long at all before the driver stopped on the side of the road.
-He pointed to a building a few hundred metres away, which was the immigration clearance area.
-Besides a bit of a wait in line, Immigration was relatively painless and I was on my way from underrated Uzbekistan to Tajikistan!
+He pointed to a building a few hundred metres away.
+It was the immigration clearance area.
+Besides a bit of a wait in line, Immigration was relatively painless.
+I was on my way from underrated Uzbekistan to Tajikistan!